 This year's 'Day of the Aviator' air show in Brazil was held at the Jacarepagua Airport in Rio de Janeiro last Sunday (23 October).

-This year's 'Day of the Aviator' air show in Brazil was held at the Jacarepagua Airport in Rio de Janeiro last Sunday (23 October).
+Background: This year's 'Day of the Aviator' air show in Brazil was held at the Jacarepagua Airport in Rio de Janeiro last Sunday (23 October).
 On view was a wide range of Brazilian military, civil and commercial aircraft, but the highlight was a ground-skimming fly-past by an Air France Concorde.

 SYNOPSIS: The show is an annual event, with venue changing from year to year.